ulfschneider/compose-css/doc/doc.md

 ## Breakpoints

 Each breakpoint triggers a change in base font size.
 The wider the screen, the taller the font size.
 While the breakpoints are measured in <code>px</code>, the widths are measured in <code>rem</code>.
 That means, when a breakpoint triggers an increase in font size, the width will automatically increase as it´s based on <code>rem</code> font size.
-For that reason the default setting of Compose CSS is so that the <code>rem</code>-based width will fit into the breakpoint width – but that´s not a must.
+The <code>rem</code>-based width must not fit into the breakpoint width.
+For example, if you don´t increase font size at certain breakpoints, having <code>rem</code>-based widths exceeding the breakpoint widths doesn´t trigger text layout changes.
 Configure the settings with the following custom variables:

 <table>
 <thead>